 Queen Cleopatra is likely to be one of the most famous and most powerful women in all of history.
 It’s unlikely you will do much reading on ancient Egypt without coming across her name once or twice!
 Her fascinating story is the stuff of legend – however, Cleopatra certainly existed, and we’ve been able to piece together some fascinating stories about her reign which are continuing to stun even the most avid of historians.

 Believe it or not, Cleopatra wasn’t actually Egyptian.
 A foreigner on the throne, no less!
-History and genealogy seems to suggest that she was of Greek heritage – in fact, Cleo did much of the family tree tracing herself.
-However, Cleopatra was quick to adapt to Egyptian culture, and made a point of honouring their traditions while reigning.
+History and genealogy seem to suggest that she was of Greek heritage – in fact, Cleo did much of the family tree tracing herself.
+However, Cleopatra was quick to adapt to Egyptian culture, and made a point of honoring their traditions while reigning.

 Cleopatra wasn’t a queen of leisure – at least not all the time.
 She was actually in charge of a naval fleet following her marriage to Marc Antony – in fact, their matrimony caused the need for the fleet in the first place.
 It is thought that Antony was being slandered by his rival, which led to the Romans eventually declaring war on the queen.
 Cleopatra wasn’t taking any of it – she led warships into battle herself – though the attacking Octavian overpowered her forces.